suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 ## Set a configuration value on Heroku

-To set a specific configuration you will use `heroku config:set`.
-Let's say you want to set the configuration value `AWS_KEY` to `123456789` you would run:
+To set a specific configuration, you will use `heroku config:set`.
+Let's say you want to set the configuration value `AWS_KEY` to `123456789`, you would run:

 ```shell
 heroku config:set AWS_KEY=123456789
 ```

-> NOTE: Your application will automatically reload when you run this command so
+> NOTE: Your application will automatically reload when you run this command, so
 > it will see the new values.

 ## Open my production application in the browser